Fast dynamical similarity analysis: Main

-Traditional similarity measures primarily focus on the geometry of the data \citep{schrimpf2018brain, kriegeskorte2008representational, raghu2017svcca, williams2021generalized, duong2022representational}, or on multivariate statistics, which often struggle to capture the dynamics governing the neural system.
-Thus, directly comparing the underlying neural dynamics in these systems could be a more faithful approach to compare neural information processing systems, an approach that has recently been gaining currency \citep{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, bolager2024gradient, huang2024measuring, kujur2025transient, xu2025nn, huang2025inputdsa}.
-Dynamical Similarity Analysis \citep[DSA, ][]{ostrow2023beyond} is a powerful framework designed to compare the governing dynamics in neural networks and beyond.
-Unlike conventional methods that focus on geometrical and/or statistical similarity, DSA emphasizes the fundamental properties of systems' dynamics by leveraging insights from the theory of dynamical systems \citep{thompson2002nonlinear, strogatz2024}.
-DSA provides a principled way to measure how much two systems exhibit equivalent dynamics, even when their trajectories in the state-space appear geometrically distinct.
+Although numerous similarity metrics have been proposed to compare neural networks, they are not practical for studying \emph{the dynamics of neural networks with diverse characteristics on large scales} --- which is crucial to understand their dynamical principles serving information processing \citep{driscoll2024flexible, Oby2025DynamicalConstraints, vyas2020computation}.
+A large subclass of similarity measures primarily focuses on the geometry of the data, or on multivariate statistics \citep{schrimpf2018brain, kriegeskorte2008representational, raghu2017svcca, williams2021generalized, duong2022representational, barbosa2025quantifying}.
+While these methods are computationally efficient, they often struggle to capture the dynamics governing the neural system, which is essential to understand how they realize computations \citep{ostrow2023beyond, huang2025inputdsa}.
+Thus, comparing the underlying neural dynamics in these systems was suggested as a more faithful approach to compare neural information processing systems, an approach that has recently been gaining currency \citep{ostrow2023beyond, eisen2024propofol, ostrow2024delay, lipshutz2024disentangling, chen2024dform, guilhot2024dynamical, codol2024brain, bolager2024gradient, huang2024measuring, kujur2025transient, xu2025nn, huang2025inputdsa}.
+Unlike geometrical methods that focus on geometrical and/or statistical similarities, methods for dynamic similarity analysis \citep{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, bolager2024gradient, huang2024measuring, kujur2025transient, xu2025nn, huang2025inputdsa} emphasize the fundamental properties of systems' dynamics by leveraging insights from the theory of dynamical systems \citep{thompson2002nonlinear, strogatz2024}.
+This new class of (dynamic) similarity metrics is conceptually appealing; however, their high computational cost makes them impractical for large-scale analysis.
+Specifically, it is too expensive to deploy across extensive pools of networks featuring diverse architectures, input regimes, and learning curricula.
+The ideal solution combines the best of both approaches: the computational efficiency of geometrical methods and the accuracy of dynamic similarity metrics.